james-w1/cs348-coursework/README.md

 - [ ] Refactor to use Route Model Binding
 - [ ] Make Nice CSS & HTML
 - [ ] Fix Site Layout & Navigation
+- [ ] Use livewire to implement AJAX for all of the neccesary things in the site.
 #### View:
 - [x] SubFourms
 - [x] Posts